TheZ3ro/SorryHoMobile/README.md

 =============================
 All the code is GPL3 licensed.

-The data images themselves are copyright their original games/software, and are used here under fair use.
+The fonts, logos, and images themselves are copyright by their original owners, and are used here under fair use.
 Consider that before you try to reuse them!

+This website is a parody and is NOT AFFILIATED in any way with **ho.Mobile**.

 Software credits
 =============================